-Here is an interview with Dirk Friel who is a co-founder of TrainingPeaks.com.
+Here is an interview with Dirk Friel, a co-founder of TrainingPeaks.com.
 One of his jobs is to help professional riders and coaches to analyze data from power meters.
-Since one of the biggest topics here on Training4cyclists.com is power meter training, it is a pleasure to get some additional info from one of the experts into analyzing of power meter files.
-This interview is quite long, but I hope you enjoy it, there are several good points waiting for you!
+Since one of the most important topics here on Training4cyclists.com is power meter training, it is a pleasure to get some additional info from one of the experts into analyzing power meter files.
+This interview is quite long, but I hope you enjoy it, several good points are waiting for you!

-Training4cyclists.com: “I guess many pro riders have a SRM or PowerTap mounted (at least to look a bit serious) as a part of their bike equipment, but I’m not sure how many of these riders actually spend time analyzing their performances.
-Dirk, you have been working with several pro riders so how will you describe their look on power meter training?”
+Training4cyclists.com: “I guess many pro riders have an SRM or PowerTap mounted (at least to look a bit serious) as a part of their bike equipment, but I’m not sure how many of these riders spend time analyzing their performances.
+Dirk, you have been working with several pro riders, so how will you describe their look on power meter training?”

 Dirk Friel: “Let me clarify.
 I do not coach Levi and I don’t prescribe his training.
 That is the job of legendary coach Massimo Testa.
 My job is as a consultant to Massimo and Levi so they can analyze and view reports which track Levi’s progress.
 We’ve created reports within TrainingPeaks which are in essence a dashboard that compares this year’s data to last year’s.
 This provides a daily snapshot which quantifies Levi’s fitness, fatigue and overall form.

 Levi can also spot when he sets new personal best records which directly affect his training intensity as performed in intervals.
 Levi is truly on the cutting edge of training analysis and is leveraging technology to gain an edge.
 TrainingPeaks is also the data management system which allows Massimo and Levi to efficiently monitor, analyze and plan training and racing.”

 Training4cyclists.com: “When you analyze results from a stage race, what key points do you look for in the power meter file?”